saversux/cdepl/README.md

 # Cluster modules
 If you have a cluster setup that does not match or work with any of the currently implemented modules, you can implement your own.
-Take a look at existing modules (e.g. localhost) to get an idea which functions must be implemented.
+Take a look at existing modules (e.g. local) to get an idea which functions must be implemented.
 Tt's very likely that you can copy/paste code of the already implemented functions and solved problems.